 Accessible format resources

-- NUI Galway guidelines Preparation of Accessible Learning Materials may be helpful.
+- NUI Galway guidelines on the Preparation of Accessible Learning Materials

-- The Disability Advisors Working Network (DAWN) has published a handbook: Teaching Students With Disabilities : Guidelines for Academic Staff
+- The Disability Advisors Working Network (DAWN) handbook on Teaching Students With Disabilities : Guidelines for Academic Staff

 Students have access to a wide range of software.
 Click on the links below to access user guides and tutorials.